quicwg/base-drafts/draft-ietf-quic-qpack.md

 duplications acknowledged by the decoder.
 The encoder tracks the Known Received Count in order to identify which dynamic table entries can be referenced without potentially blocking a stream.
-The decoder tracks the Known Received Count in order to be able to send Insert Count Increment instructions (see
+The decoder tracks the Known Received Count in order to be able to send Insert Count Increment instructions.
-{{insert-count-increment}}).

-If a header block was potentially blocking, the encoder infers from receiving a Header Acknowledgement instruction ({{header-acknowledgement}}) that the decoder has received all dynamic table state necessary to process that header block.
-If the Required Insert Count of the acknowledged header block is greater than the current Known Received Count, the encoder updates the Known Received Count to the value of the Required Insert Count of the acknowledged header block.
+A Header Acknowledgement instruction ({{header-acknowledgement}}) implies that the decoder has received all dynamic table state necessary to process corresponding the header block.
+If the Required Insert Count of the acknowledged header block is greater than the current Known Received Count, Known Received Count is updated to the value of the Required Insert Count.

-To acknowledge dynamic table entries which are not referenced by header blocks, for example because the encoder or the decoder have chosen not to risk blocked streams, the decoder sends an Insert Count Increment instruction (see
-{{insert-count-increment}}).
+An Insert Count Increment instruction {{insert-count-increment}} increases the Known Received Count by its Increment parameter.
+See {{new-table-entries}} for guidance.

 ## Decoder